hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 ### Insight
 The pricing structure reinforces a clear pattern: fewer high-priced transactions generate significantly more revenue than a larger number of low-priced purchases.

 While low-priced items contribute to higher purchase volume, revenue is disproportionately driven by high-priced products.
-This indicates that revenue is more sensitive to price than to transaction volume, highlighting the importance of focusing on high-value purchases rather than simply increasing the number of transactions.
+This indicates that revenue is more sensitive to price than to transaction volume, highlighting that increasing transaction value is more impactful than increasing purchase frequency for revenue growth. rather than simply increasing the number of transactions.

 ## Key Takeaway